-The new documentary Teenage, which premiered this weekend at Tribeca Film Festival, takes a look at how different youth subcultures scattered across the world and throughout centuries have helped define teenage culture today.
-Through beautiful, super-8 archive footage paired with the recreations and narrations of four different teens (a self-destructive flapper, a black Boy Scout, a Swing-obsessed German boy, a Nazi youth girl) Teenage creates a vibrant "living collage" of history in a way that no documentary film has done before.
+The new documentary Teenage, which opened this weekend in New York City, takes a look at how different youth subcultures scattered across the world and throughout centuries have helped define teenage culture today.
+Through beautiful, super-8 archive footage paired with the recreations and narrations of four different teens, Teenage creates a vibrant "living collage" of history in a way that no documentary film has done before.
+(Check out some of our exclusive .gifs from the movie, posted below.)
 We talked to Matt Wolf, the director of the film, Jon Savage, who wrote Teenage: The Creation of Youth Culture, the book that served as the basis of the film, and Executive Producer Jason Schwartzman, about the movie, what they were like as teens, and why adults forget what it feels like to be a rebellious youth. —Hazel

 How did you all connect to make this movie?

-Matt: I read Jon's book and I thought it was very compelling and I thought it could be a great film.
-He had just finished the Joy Division film and I just had just finished this movie called Wild Combination about Arthur Russell, so we swapped DVDs and started talking.
+Matt: I read Jon's book and I thought it was very compelling and that it could be a great film.
+He had just finished the Joy Division film and I had just finished this movie called Wild Combination about Arthur Russell, so we swapped DVDs and started talking.
 We thought we could work together so we started a sort of Skype relationship.
-Eventually I went to Wales with a harddrive of footage and we started the process of etching out what the film could be.
+Eventually I went to Wales with a hard-drive of footage and we started the process of etching out what the film could be.

 In terms of how you, Matt and Jon, envisioned the film, did you have a clear idea of what the film would look and feel like?
-Did you two know from the beginning that you would want to do use archival footage or sort of take this in a more artistic direction?
+Did you two know from the beginning that you would want to use archival footage and take this in a more artistic direction?

 Matt: We could have done a multi-part television series with expert historians and talking heads, but early on we knew we didn't want to do that.
 I had accumulated about 70 or 80 hours of archival footage at some point while we were piecing together the film.
-I had a residency at an artists' colony, and everyday I edited a sort of compilation mix of archival footage to contemporary music and that was a really important part of the process for me.
+I had a residency at an artists' colony, and everyday I edited a compilation mix of archival footage to contemporary music.
+That was a really important part of the process for me.
 It made this "living collage" style we were going for.

 Jon: Me too.
 Because then you realize you're not alone.